RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 + Revise an AEP graded "N"
 + Extend the deadline on a Checkpoint by 12 hours (request must be submitted prior to the original deadline)
 + Extend the deadline on a WeBWorK set by 24 hours (request must be submitted prior to the original deadline)
-+ Purchase 3 engagement credits
++ Purchase 3 PE credits

-To spend a token, please use the *Token Spending form* found on Blackboard in the left sidebar.

 With the exception of the last item, tokens may not be "stacked", for example by spending 3 tokens to get a 72-hour WeBWorK deadline extension.
 You can stack tokens to purchase engagement credits (e.g. spend 3 to get 9 EC's).